alunmeredith/programmingAssignment3/codebook.md

 ###Notes on the original (raw) data
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-See 'features_info.txt' for more details.
+!!!!!!!!!!See 'features_info.txt' for more details.

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
+The script downloads and extracts the zipfile to your current workind directory, please first navigate to desired directory
  - Download the zip file "UCI HAR Dataset" to the working directory
  - Unzip the zip file and move working directory into the UCI HAR Dataset directory
  - reads test and training data sets to x_test, x_train.